 Privacy Policy

-1. Introduction and scope of application
+1. Introduction

 This Policy provides you with information about the categories of personal data we process, the means by which we have obtained your personal data, the purposes for which we collect and process your personal data, the legitimate basis for such processing, the data recipients, the applicable data retention periods and the rights granted to you by the regulations in relation to your personal data.